 If you’re able, provide in-time feedback to the new therapist.
 Be as much a participant in your care as you are able.
 For example, “I’m interested in hearing more from you in our sessions,” or “I’d like to try Eye Movement Desensitization and Reprocessing (EMDR).
 Would you be able to work on that with me for this trauma?” or “I want to think about how this relates to an event in my earlier life.”

 Maybe therapy is fun.
 Perhaps it is challenging.
-Worthwhile work can be difficult and worthwhile work makes us satisfied creatures.
-If you’ve landed on someone you like for good reasons, give it some time.
+Worthwhile work can be difficult, and worthwhile work makes us satisfied creatures.
+If you’ve found someone you like, give it some time.
 Establishing trust and getting into some more profound work can take time.

 There are many forms or “modalities” of mental and emotional therapeutic care.
 Learn more about those here or here.
 Cognitive behavioral therapy is a modality that focuses on what we tell ourselves and how that leads to behavior, and how we can disrupt behavior that doesn’t serve us.
 The psychodynamic approach focuses on where the problems or symptoms came from.
 Attachment theory approaches focus on healing unconscious processes in the brain and finding ways to develop the capacity for processing our thoughts and emotions.
 Interpersonal and systemic therapy work focuses on the here and now of current relationship dynamics.
 Ed. note: Jaan likes acceptance and commitment therapy as a modality, which got him out of a tricky spell of PTSD; fun fact: it also led to the founder of this modality, Steve Hayes, to join our board!